scylladb/cpp-rust-driver/docs/source/topics/building.md

 __\*\*\*__ Use the `CASS_USE_KERBEROS` CMake option to enable/disable Kerberos
        support.
-Enabling this option will enable Kerberos authentication protocol within the driver (currently unusupproted by Scylla);
+Enabling this option will enable Kerberos authentication protocol within the driver (currently unusupported by Scylla);
        defaults to `Off`.

 ## Linux/Mac OS